faris1702/Google-IT-Support/README.md

 ## Topics Covered
 - Technical Support Fundamentals
 - The Bits and Bytes of Computer Networking
+- Operating Systems and You: Becoming a Power User
 - System Administration and IT Infrastructure Services
 - IT Security: Defence against the digital dark arts